Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis: Numerical examples

 In aerodynamics analysis and design problems, fluid flow is simulated by Computational Fluid Dynamics (CFD) solvers.
 This is done by solving the Navier-Stokes equations, which consist of mass and momentum conservation equations \cite{tu2018computational,nabian2016multiphase}.
 In the Eulerian framework, for 2D steady laminar flows, the mass conservation equation is given by

 and the momentum conservation equation is defined as

 where $\bm{u}=(u,v)$ is the 2D velocity vector, $P$ is the pressure, $\rho$ is the fluid density, and $\nu$ is the fluid viscosity.

 CFD simulation is known to be typically intensive in terms of computational time and memory usage.
 This could potentially make a CFD-based design space exploration prohibitively costly.
-As an alternative, surrogate models can serve as substitutes for fast fluid flow prediction and enable engineers and designers to perform design space exploration efficiently, especially at the early stages of design optimization when there is no need for high-fidelity simulations.
-In this example, we show how a PI-regularized Convolutional Neural Network (CNN) surrogate can produce accurate results towards this end.
+As an alternative, metamodels can serve as substitutes for fast fluid flow prediction and enable engineers and designers to perform design space exploration efficiently, especially at the early stages of design optimization when there is no need for high-fidelity simulations.

-Specifically, we reconstruct the CNN model which was proposed in \cite{guo2016convolutional} and implemented in \cite{hennigh2018git} for the prediction of velocity field in 2D non-uniform steady laminar flows in the presence of rigid bodies, and will show how the application of PI regularization to the CNN loss function can lead to accuracy improvement, when compared to the state of the practice, as reported in \cite{hennigh2018git}.
+In this example, we show how a PD-regularized Convolutional Neural Network (CNN) metamodel can produce accurate aerodynamic predictions towards accelerated design optimization.
+Specifically, we reconstruct the CNN model which was proposed in \cite{guo2016convolutional} and implemented in \cite{hennigh2018git} for the prediction of velocity field in 2D non-uniform steady laminar flows in the presence of rigid bodies, and will show how the application of the proposed regularization to the CNN loss function can lead to accuracy improvement, when compared to the state of the practice, as reported in \cite{hennigh2018git}.
 For a fair comparison, we use the same implementation as \cite{hennigh2018git}, with no changes to the datasets, network architecture, hyperparameters, and the number of training epochs.
 The only changes we made were pertinent to training the regularization.

-In the past two examples, we regularized the surrogates in the form of the fully-connected feed-forward deep neural network, a form briefly explained in Section \ref{sec:Reg}.
-In this part we consider CNNs, which are a specific type of feed-forward deep neural networks.
+In the past three examples, we regularized models in the form of feed-forward fully-connected DNNs, a form briefly explained in Section \ref{sec:Reg}.
+In this part we consider CNNs, which are a specific type of feed-forward DNNs.
 A CNN consists of recursive application of convolution and pooling layers, followed by fully-connected layers at the end of the network (as described in Section \ref{sec:Reg}).
 A convolution layer is a linear transformation that preserves spatial information in the input data.
 Pooling layers then simply reduce the dimensionality of the output of a convolution layer.
 More discussion on the CNNs can be found in \cite{lecun2015deep,goodfellow2016deep}.